Techkie-Creations/newsletter-frontendmentor/README.md

 ### Continued development

-Still planning on actually sending live emails when a user signups -- if interested check again in the near future!
+Still planning on actually sending live emails when a user signs up -- if interested check again in the near future!

 ## Author